Summary

 1955

-A 2-story wing at the north end of the property is added at 601 Delaware St.
+A two-story wing is added at the north end of the Delaware Street property, expanding roasting and warehouse capacity.

 1956